Belaugh

 Belaugh Church

-above the river, has special significance because it
+This church has a special significance because it

 provided the inspiration for John Betjeman's life-long